Exposome Geocoder – Input Preparation and Usage Guide

 IMPORTANT TO NOTE

-Phase 2 input preparation note: If you used Option 1 (Address) and did not provide a pre-built LOCATION.csv, you can use the CSV inside coordinates_from_address_<timestamp>.zip (generated in Phase 1) as the source of geocoded latitude/longitude values to populate LOCATION.csv.
+Phase 2 input preparation note: The recommended workflow is to run Address_to_LOCATION.py and use generated LOCATION.csv and LOCATION_HISTORY.csv directly in Phase 2.
 Ensure your location_id values are consistent between LOCATION.csv and LOCATION_HISTORY.csv before running Phase 2.

 OMOP Input (Option 3)